 |About John Kasarda|

-John D. Kasarda is director of the Center for Air Commerce at UNC's Kenan Institute of Private Enterprise.
-Dr. Kasarda is also Kenan Distinguished Professor of Strategy and Entrepreneurship at UNC's Kenan-Flagler Business School.
+John D. Kasarda is director of the Center for Air Commerce at the University of North Carolina's Kenan-Flagler Business School.
+Dr. Kasarda is also president and CEO of Aerotropolis Business Concepts LLC.
 He has published more than 100 articles and ten books on airport cities, aviation infrastructure, urban economic development, and competitiveness.
 He is frequently quoted in The Wall Street Journal, The New York Times, Business Week, and international media.
-Dr. Kasarda has offered numerous executive programs on air logistics, firm siting, global supply-chain management, and airport area development to multinational firms such as Boeing, Airbus, FedEx, Lufthansa, DHL, Thai Airways International, Caterpillar Logistics, Prudential Real Estate, Bank of America and Deloitte & Touche.
-He also chairs the annual Airport Cities World Conference and Exhibition and has been an advisor to airports around the globe.
+Dr. Kasarda has offered numerous executive programs on air logistics, firm siting, global supply-chain management, and airport area commercial development to multinational firms such as Boeing, Airbus, FedEx, Lufthansa, DHL, Thai Airways International, Caterpillar Logistics, Prudential Real Estate, Bank of America and Deloitte & Touche.
+He also chairs the annual Airport Cities World Conference and Exhibition and has been an advisor to airports and governments around the globe.
 Under his leadership, the Kenan Institute was named the world's top air logistics educational institution by The International Air Cargo Association for its work on airports and economic development.

 "The U.S. and Western Europe often view airports as nuisances and environmental threats rather than as critical infrastructure to compete and prosper.
 This has resulted in their maligning and neglecting airports while Asia and the Middle East invest heavily to leverage them.
 Such malign neglect comes at the long-term economic peril of the West."